viridia/klendathu-v1/DesignNotes.md

   }
 ]

+Changelog entries:
+  -- separate table or part of issue?
+  -- changes: [
+      {
+        by: user, at: time, fields: [
+          {
+            name: description,
+            before: '',
+            after: '',
+          }
+        ]
+    ]

 Things to experiment with:
   -- Nginx config and https
   -- Hot loading 3?
   -- TypeScript on the server?
 (Need to re-read the typescript language docs.)
     (Typescript isn't that useful for this particular server.)
+  -- New React Router?
+(Can't because we depend on LinkContainer)

 Filter rows:
   [field][op][value][x]